French Louisianians: Biloxi, First Capital of French Louisiana

 Few of the colonists were experienced with agriculture, and the colony never became self-sustaining.
 The climate and soil were different than they were familiar with.
 On the return of d'Iberville to Old Biloxi in January 1700, he brought with him sixty Canadian immigrants and a large supply of provisions and stores.
 On this second voyage, he was instructed:

 to breed the Buffalo at Biloxi; to seek for pearls; to examine the wild mulberry with the view to silk [silk worms on leaves]; the timber for shipbuilding, and to seek for mines.
 Expeditions in search of gold, jewels and valuable furs were the main goals of the colonists.
 They made thorough explorations of the Mississippi River and the surrounding country.

 In 1700, Le Sueur was sent to the upper Mississippi with 20 men to establish a fort in the Sioux country.
-His government intended to take over the copper mines of the Sioux Indians in the interests of France.
+His government intended to take over the copper mines of the Sioux nations in the interests of France.
 Meanwhile, the French had established forts and settlements in the Illinois country.
 Learning of the French colony at Old Biloxi, Canadians came by the boatload down the Mississippi from the upper country (today's Quebec).

-Fathers Davion and Montigny, accompanied by a few Frenchmen, were th first visitors at the fort, having made the journey downriver in canoes.
+Fathers Davion and Montigny, accompanied by a few Frenchmen, were the first visitors at the fort, having made the journey downriver in canoes.
 In May 1700, the settlers were visited by M. Sagan, a traveler from Canada.
-He carried a request from the French minister to the governor M. de Sauvolle, asking that Sagan be furnished with 24 pirogues and 100 Canadians in order to explore the Missouri River and its branches, a major tributary of the Mississippi that has its confluence at what later developed as Saint Louis.
+He carried a request from the French minister to the governor M. de Sauvolle, asking that Sagan be furnished with 24 pirogues and 100 Canadians to explore the Missouri River and its branches, a major tributary of the Mississippi that has its confluence at what later developed as Saint Louis.
 During the absence of d'Iberville, his young brother Bienville made further expeditions to try to secure the prosperity of the colony.
 But the colonists suffered from tropical diseases of the region: many died from yellow fever, including the governor, M. de Sauvolle, who died in the summer of 1700.
 Bienville became ranking chief in command, and acted as commandant.

 On September 16, 1700, a party of Choctaw warriors arrived at Biloxi, asking for French troops to help them fight against the Chickasaw, their traditional enemies among native groups.
 The Choctaw during this period had 40 villages, with more than 5,000 warriors.
 On October 25, 20 Mobile natives arrived at Fort Maurepas.
 They were said to have about 400 fighting men.